Giordano Orsini (died 1438): Biography

 Orsini was Archbishop of Naples from 1400 until 1405, when he was made a Cardinal by Innocent VII.
-In 1408 he abandoned the "Roman Obedience" and attended the Council of Pisa.
+In 1408, he abandoned the "Roman Obedience" and attended the Council of Pisa.
 He was subsequently administrator of the see of Pécs 1409–10, and legate of Antipope John XXIII in Spain, Picenum and Bologna.
 Promoted to the suburbicarian see of Albano in 1412, he had a considerable role in the Council of Constance, where he presided over the fifth session.
 He was the papal legate appointed to establish peace between England and France in 1418.
 He became part of the Grand penitentiary in 1419.
 In 1420, he was named Abbot Commendatory of the Imperial Abbey of Farfa.
 He was a legate of Pope Martin V in Bohemia, Hungary and Germany in prosecution of the Hussites in 1426.

 He became Dean of the Sacred College of Cardinals in 1428, and he presided over the 1431 Papal conclave.
-Orsini opted for the suburbicarian see of Sabina on March 14, 1431.
-As the legate of Pope Eugenius IV to open the Council of Basle, he defended the rights of Pope against the claims of conciliarist movement.
+Orsini opted for the suburbicarian see of Sabina on 14 March 1431.
+As the legate of Pope Eugenius IV to open the Council of Basle, he defended the rights of the Pope against the claims of conciliarist movement.
 He was Archpriest of the patriarchal Vatican Basilica from 1434 until his death.
 He is buried in a tomb in St. Peter's Basilica in Rome.